 We use forms to collect information from candidates and filter them quickly to understand who has the right skills to do the job.
 Once we identify that the candidate does, in fact, have the right skills, we move on to recruiting.
 We usually use the first five minutes of the interview to get to know a candidate's experience anyway, so trying to gauge their personality before then is redundant.

-With a system and set of criteria for shortlisting, you can batch applicants.
-By batching applicants, you can spend 5 hours on your recruitment process instead of 5 days and likely find a better candidate than if you were doing everything manually anyway.
+With a system and set of criteria for shortlisting job applicants, you can batch applicants.
+By batching applicants, you can spend 5 hours on your trade business hiring process instead of 5 days and likely find a better candidate than if you were doing everything manually anyway.

 This is probably the most challenging part to perfect.
 Setting the scene for the interview, ensuring you're prepared and focused, and making your recruit feel welcome is a fine art.